-- When there are 6 teams remaining, the tabulation room shall pair the 6 teams as one group with the highest seeded 0 loss team hitting the lowest seeded 1 loss team, second seed versus next lowest seed etc. while attempting to avoid having teams debate each other twice (highest priority) and having teams from the same school debate each other (second priority) as noted above.
+- When there are 5 teams remaining (after Elim 4), the undefeated team shall receive a bye in Elim 5.
+The tabulation room shall pair the 4 “1 loss” teams as one group with the highest seeded team facing the lowest seeded team, second seed versus next lowest seed, while following the procedure in #10.

-- 3 judges shall be assigned to each elimination debate with no strike cards.
+- At least 3 judges shall be assigned to each elimination debate with no strike cards.

 What happens when a Pairing is a Repeat or involves a School vs a School:

-- Teams with 1 loss should never be paired against teams with 0 losses except when 6 or less teams remain as explained in 5 above.
+- Teams with 1 loss should never be paired against teams with 0 losses.

 - Teams should never be paired to debate each other more than once unless doing so is required to avoid having a team with 1 loss debate a team with 0 losses.